Frequently Asked Questions

 The SDS platform works with the University’s Single Sign-On (SSO) system.

 To create your account and start using the SDS platform, simply click the login button in the top right of the screen when viewing the SDS platform.
+Further information about creating and managing your account are available in our self-help video.

 Please note that everyone using the SDS platform must adhere to our Terms of Use.